 For all family matters,

 A person's estate is considered to be made up of the money, property and any possessions they had at the time of their death.
-The process of Probate involves collecting any money that is owed, settling any debts due (including outstanding taxes) and dividing the estate amongst the respective beneficiaries.
+The probate process involves collecting any money that is owed, settling any debts due (including outstanding taxes) and dividing the estate amongst the respective Beneficiaries.

-If there is a Will the estate will pass to the people named in the Will.
-If there is no Will certain rules known as the Rules of Intestacy will apply.
+If there is a Will, the estate will pass to the people named in the Will.
+If there is no Will, certain rules known as the Rules of Intestacy will apply.